 - To rehydrate the currants, place them in a small bowl.
 Pour about 1 cup of boiling water over them and allow this to sit for about 20 minutes.
 Strain or squeeze water out of currants before adding them to the dough.

 - Sift flour, salt, baking soda and cream of tartar into a bowl.
+Stir in brown sugar.
 Using a pastry cutter or cold fingertips, cut the butter pieces into the dries until the pieces of butter are like small peas.
 Stir in the currants.